 If earning more money — in the form of a raise or even starting a side hustle — isn’t an option, you’ll have to simply spend less of what you already bring home in order to improve your financial issues.

 One way to spend less each month without a dramatic shift in your family’s lifestyle is to look at reducing the existing expenses.

 If you are paying down on any installment debt, such as a financed auto loan, this can be a great place to cut costs and even free up your cash flow.
 You can consider a loan refinance, or refi, no matter how far you are into the loan’s repayment — and you can even refi your debt as many times as you want!

 The right auto loan refinance can have multiple impacts on your financial situation.
 By refinancing your loan at a more competitive interest rate, you’ll decrease the amount you’ll pay on the loan overall.
-This means that more money can be put toward paying off your mortgage, saving for retirement of the kids’ college, or taking that Caribbean trip your spouse has always wanted.
+This means that more money stays in your checking account, or can be put toward paying off your mortgage, saving for retirement of the kids’ college, or taking that Caribbean trip your spouse has always wanted.

 A refinanced auto loan can decrease your monthly payment.
-By doing so, you can improve your household cash flow.
+By doing so, you can improve your household finances.
 If money is tight and causing conflict in the home, lowering your monthly car payment with a refi could provide much-needed extra cash.

 The good refi can also shorten the total length of your repayment.
 By raising your monthly repayments and/or lowering your interest rate, you can potentially pay off the balance owed sooner than planned.
-This means that you’ll be out of debt earlier, and can direct those funds toward something else your household needs.
+This means that you’ll be debt-free earlier, and can direct those funds toward something else your household needs.